 Money Saving Mom estimates baking your own bread saves you at least $156 to as much as $260 a year.
 The Frugal Girl estimates it saves .50 cents a loaf to bake your own, and that is just if you buy the cheapest loaf in the store (I know this bread lover wouldn’t).

-I use our bread machines (yes we have 2) almost every day, and because of that I have friends asking me all the time to share my recipes.
+I use our bread machines (yes we have more than one) almost every day, and because of that I have friends asking me all the time to share my recipes.
 After spending 20 to 30 minutes jumping from place to place all over the web to share all my favorite recipes from their various sources with the last friend who asked me a light bulb went off in my head, why not create a page here on Snail Pace Transformations that could act as a resource for those looking for great bread machine recipes as well as tips for beginners.

 Bread Machine Recipes My Family Has Tried & Loved

 Below is the list of recipes my family currently bake up regularly in our home.
 Under the linkable title (meaning if you click on the blue words will take you directly to the recipe) is what adaptations our family makes to the recipe to make it more to our liking.

 A great bread to serve warm smothered in butter beside a bowl of crock-pot beef stew.